 I love the occasional chat, but my work requires serious focus.
 Being surrounded by nature, I can give my best.
 Spotting a deer or pheasant when looking up from my screen makes my day.

 My resume is on LinkedIn.
 The short version is I received a Masters degree in Information Science.
 And worked for a number of large corporations in the Energy sector and Technology Research & Development.

 One of my major clients is Mollie, a Dutch online payment service provider (PSP) focused on Europe.
-I am developing and maintaining all Mollie – Laravel integrations.
-At Laracon Madrid (2019) I released the official Laravel Cashier Mollie package.
-More Mollie-related integrations are on the roadmap.
+I am developing and maintaining all Mollie – Laravel integrations and some of their core php SDKs, including:

 If you’d like to create your own Laravel package, check out this free Laravel package development from scratch E-mail course.

 Be sure to subscribe to my newsletter if you want to receive the latest tips on Laravel and growing your software agency.

 By the way… Why Laravel?

 Given its popularity, the Laravel PHP framework tends to be the obvious choice for many web application developers.
 I must admit, it’s a really neat framework.